 |

-2008 HOPE Bracelets features a sterling
+Each HOPE Bracelet features a sterling

-silver clasp created for HOPE by Colorado jeweler Michelene Berkey.
+silver clasp created for HOPE by Colorado jeweler Michelene

 |